 First, let us define what we mean by email marketing.
 Email marketing is the process of sending an electronic message to a group of people or an individual, using email with a purpose of advertising, requesting business, or lobbying for sale of products or services.
 E-mail was the first tool that allows businesses to take advantage of the interactivity of the Internet in marketing.
 Every email sent to a potential or current customer is email marketing.
 Email marketing is by far the fastest, most-flexible and cost-effective way of reaching new customers and retaining existing customers, as it encourages repeat visits to your website.
 Email marketing can also allow you to personalise and customise messages to individual needs.

-History of Email Marketing.
+A Brief History of Email Marketing

 Over 57 years ago, Ray Tomlinson sent the first email.
 Since then, sending messages via a network has transformed into the most low-cost forms of direct marketing.
 In 1978, Thuerk sent an email to 400 users via Arpanet.
 (Developed under the U.S. Advanced Research Projects Agency (ARPA), ARPANET was the network that became the blueprint or basis for the Internet).
 With the introduction of internet, in 1991 come a new way of mass communication.
 Read The evolution of email marketing at smartinsights

 Most e-mail marketers are aware of the fact that no other medium offer the advantages that email brings to the marketing arena.
 Successful and smart e-mailers quickly see the value of email marketing straight out of the box.
-Email delivery is immediate when compared to traditional post, which take longer to deliver.
-Webmail facilitate the automation of email sending process, which mean you can be send, received email any time from any computer, anywhere in the world, that has an internet connection.
-One out-going email or newsletter can be send to several recipients.

 Automation.
 Email automation is an exciting and effective advantage, if you are not already; consider using email automation tools in campaigns to nurture your leads.
 The idea is to have an automated email campaign that begins with a trigger, such as completing a “request information” form.
 Then, from there, the recipient receives emails based on a pre-set schedule, such as day, date and time, etc. The email messages are prewritten, and recipients are on their own schedule based on when they signed up or added to the list.
 The ideas are endless on how to use email automation.